 Today we are in Grand Cayman and I have been looking forward to this for a long time now.
-Last time we were here was last year in March and the Pearl.
-We did not have the greatest experience (you are welcome to read my review in my signature for a complete detail).
+Last time we were here was last year in March on the Pearl.
+We did not have the greatest experience (you are welcome to read my review on that for a complete detail).

 Just to make sure of this "time" issue (like before), we checked and double checked with the front desk the time of the ship versus the time at Grand Cayman and were assured the ship was on the same time as the island.
 We were going to get this thing right this time!!!

 We docked at the south dock (which is opposite of where we docked last time).
 We looked around and didn't see anyone with the Nativeways tour sign but was told to wait around.
 After awhile, I stopped a lady on the sidewalk and she called Eldon (the owner) up and he said he would be right there.
 He walked over, checked everyone in and told us to meet in the gazebo over on the north dock at 9:15.
 We just hung out for awhile waiting there at the port.
 Another member of our roll call showed up and introduced themselves.
 This was pretty cool that we were all roll call members.
 (Well, we did end up with 2 other people on the excursion, but that was it).
 So a total of ONLY 12 PEOPLE!!!
 How awesome is that???
 You talk about amazing to not be crowded on a boat and excellent service.

 So it was time to leave and we walked over to the parking lot down the street and around the corner from the port to get in the bus to take us to the boat dock.